Chondria/SiB/docs/from-transaction-to-block.md

 ```

 Each field can be customized to meet the needs of your chain.
 For example, the
-default **TransactionValidity** is after u64::MAX blocks.
-This means an
+default **TransactionLongevity** is u64::MAX blocks.
+This means an otherwise
-otherwise valid transaction, becomes invalid if it is not executed after
+valid transaction becomes invalid if it is not executed after
-*18446744073709551615* blocks from the block height at which it was added to
+*18446744073709551615* blocks from the block height at which it was submitted.
-the transaction pool.

 You can learn more about transaction validation [here](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/transaction_validity/struct.ValidTransaction.html)